vatpac-technology/sops/docs/client/towerstrips.md

     <figcaption>A potentially invalid level, shown by the red background on the CFL box</figcaption>
 </figure>

-Right mouse click on the yellow first waypoint box to open the Reroute menu.
+Right mouse click on the yellow First Waypoint box to open the Reroute menu.
 From here, controllers can select a more compliant route.
 The [VATPAC Tools](https://vatpac.org/membership-hub/tools){target=new} page can be helpful to double check these routes.

 <figure markdown>
 ![Invalid Route](../controller-skills/img/ozstripsbadroute.png){ width="450" }
     <figcaption>A potentially invalid route, shown by the yellow background on the first waypoint box</figcaption>
 </figure>

+!!! warning "Important"
+    The invalid route detection system compares the filed route against any ERSA FPR requirements.
+Some **valid routes may flag** where step climbs interrupt an airway or a pre-filed STAR changes the end of the route.
+Some **invalid routes may not flag** where no FPR guidance exists for that aerodrome pairing.

+    ACD controllers must ensure they continue to check each route for errors regardless of strip error status.

 <figure markdown>
 ![SID assigned to VFR Aircraft](../controller-skills/img/ozstripsvfrsid.png){ width="450" }